truenas/documentation/content/en/hub/api/_index.md

 ---
-title: "API Docs"
+title: "The TrueNAS API"
-linkTitle: "API Docs"
+linkTitle: "TrueNAS v2 API Documentation"
-description: "API Documetnation"
+description: "Documetnation for the TrueNAS API"
 ---